Anatomically Guided Latent Diffusion for Brain MRI Progression Modeling: Results

 \subsection{Comparison with State-of-the-Art Methods}

-We compare \textbf{AG-LDM} against four state-of-the-art methods for longitudinal brain MRI progression modeling: 4D-DaniNet \cite{ravi2022degenerative}, Latent-SADM \cite{yoon2023sadm}, CounterSynth \cite{pombo2023equitable}, and BrLP \cite{puglisi2024enhancing}.
+We compare AG-LDM against four state-of-the-art methods for longitudinal brain MRI progression modeling: 4D-DaniNet \cite{ravi2022degenerative}, Latent-SADM \cite{yoon2023sadm}, CounterSynth \cite{pombo2023equitable}, and BrLP \cite{puglisi2024enhancing}.
 Notably, BrLP serves as the representative state-of-the-art baseline for LDMs equipped with ControlNet conditioning and auxiliary progression modules.
-Table~\ref{tab:comparison_volmae_both} summarizes image quality and anatomical precision for four selected ROIs on both the ADNI test set and OASIS-3 external validation.
+Tables~\ref{tab:comparison_adni} and~\ref{tab:comparison_oasis} summarize image quality and anatomical precision for four selected ROIs on the ADNI test set and the OASIS-3 external validation set, respectively, with all per-sample metrics reported as mean $\pm$ SD across the test-set pairs.

-On ADNI, \textbf{AG-LDM} achieves the best overall performance in 5 out of 7 metrics.
-It attains the best image quality (MSE/PSNR) and the lowest volumetric MAE in Amygdala and Hippocampus.
-While BrLP yields slightly lower errors in Lateral Ventricles and Thalamus (likely due to its auxiliary model explicitly optimizing these specific regional volumes) it suffers from a drastically higher WASABI score.
-This two-order-of-magnitude difference indicates that while BrLP may preserve specific regional volumes, it fails to maintain global morphometric plausibility.
-In contrast, AG-LDM minimizes both local ROI errors and global anatomical discrepancy, validating the effectiveness of our segmentation-guided strategy.
+On ADNI, AG-LDM achieves the best performance on five of the seven metrics: the best image quality (MSE, PSNR), lowest WASABI, and lowest volumetric MAE on Amygdala and Hippocampus (paired one-sided $t$-test, $p<0.001$).
+BrLP attains the lowest Lateral-Ventricle and Thalamus MAE, where it significantly outperforms AG-LDM ($p<0.001$), likely because its auxiliary module explicitly optimizes these regional volumes; however, BrLP suffers from a substantially higher WASABI score, indicating that it preserves specific regional volumes at the cost of global morphometric plausibility.

 Figure~\ref{fig:vis10yr_montage} shows an example of the generated scan at 10-year follow-up for a randomly selected AD patient.
+Because AG-LDM conditions on continuous chronological age rather than a discrete interval label, it can synthesize intermediate progression states at any target age; Figure~\ref{fig:multisub_traj} shows continuous 15-year trajectories for representative held-out subjects.
 While all methods generate visually appealing MRIs, AG-LDM generates brain structures more closely aligned with the ground truth.
 In contrast, BrLP and CounterSynth exhibit noticeably smaller lateral ventricles and enlarged thalamus regions in these slices, whereas AG-LDM accurately preserves the morphometry of these structures.

-On the external OASIS-3 test set, AG-LDM demonstrates strong generalization capabilities (Table~\ref{tab:comparison_volmae_both}). \textbf{AG-LDM} achieves comparable or even better image quality and anatomical precision metrics compared to ADNI.
-Notably, AG-LDM achieves 2-3$\times$ lower errors for all 4 ROIs and an order-of-magnitude improvement in WASABI score compared to BrLP, which shows substantially lower generalizability to the external dataset.
-The consistent performance of AG-LDM across both internal and external test sets validates the robustness of our combined normalization and anatomical supervision strategy.